fxpio/tug/README.md

 Fxp Satis Serverless
 ====================

-The serverless static Composer repository generator built with Amazon AWS Lambda, API Gateway, S3, Cloud Formation, CLI and Github Webhooks.
+The serverless static Composer repository generator built with Amazon AWS Lambda, API Gateway, S3, Cloud Formation and Github Webhooks.
 This project is mainly oriented to manage the private Composer packages on private Github repositories for a very low financial cost.
 In the majority of cases, less than $1/month, see the pricing of [Lambda@Edge](https://aws.amazon.com/lambda/pricing), [S3](https://aws.amazon.com/s3/pricing) and